geelark-tech/geelark-openapi/docs/en/Cloud Phone API/File Management/Upload_temporary_files_to_GeeLark.md

 API Description
 ---------------

-Upload temporary files to GeeLark (Expires in 3 days)
+Upload temporary files to GeeLark (Expires in 3 days),if need to save for a longer time, please upload it to the [Library](https://open.geelark.com/api/get-material-upload-url "Library").

 Request URL
 -----------